Mustafa-Alhussain/Bootcamp-SDAIA-Project/README.md

 # Communication

 In addition to the slides and visuals presented.
 A website using Heroku will be provided for deployment. `Soon`

+# Insights and Recommendations

+1. Waterfront living is key, with the median house price for a house with a waterfront view being almost double that of one that does not have this feature.
+2. following neighbourhoods: Medina, Clyde Hill and Bellevue (the most expensive neighbourhoods).
+3. Location within King County is important with a noticeable disparity amongst zipcodes.
+4. House prices do not appear to be affected by sale month or quarter, with the median house price being almost constant throughout the year.
+5. April and May are the most popular months for sales.
+In contrast, January and February have the lowest sales.
+Q2 alone accounts for 31.3% of sales.